sirisian/ecmascript-types/memorylayout.md

 ## Layout properties

 Every value type and value type class exposes its layout as three static properties. `byteLength` is the laid-out size in bytes, including any trailing padding required by the type's alignment; `alignment` is the byte alignment of the type; and `bitLength` is the size in bits, which is what an arbitrary-width integer needs to describe itself.
-A width no named type has aligns to the smallest power of two at least its byte length, capped at eight, so `uint.<4>` sits at alignment one and `uint.<24>` at four.
+A type's alignment is its byte length rounded up to a power of two, so `uint.<4>` sits at alignment one, `uint.<24>` at four, and `uint.<128>` at sixteen.
+There is no cap.
+This is the C and Rust rule — Rust aligns each scalar to its own size, and `u128` is sixteen-byte aligned to match C — and raising an alignment beyond it is what `@align` is for, as `#[repr(align(N))]` is there.
+A SIMD vector needs no separate rule: `float32x4` is sixteen bytes and so aligns to sixteen, which is how the register it occupies is addressed.
 A typed array's instance `byteLength` is its length times its element's `byteLength`.

 ```js
 uint8.byteLength;    // 1